jules2689/trudeau/trudeau/2020-04-17/q_a.md

 **Reporter**:
 Good morning, Prime Minister.[inaudible] lowered the threshold for owners to apply for interest-free loans.
 But still a number of people I've spoken with this week are not impacted by any of these changes.
-What should people in these positions, people who are left out and who have a hard time making ends meet do?should they apply for the c.
+What should people in these positions, people WHO are left out and WHO have a hard time making ends meet do?should they apply for the c.
 R.b.
 Or wait for your government to come up with another fix?